 Add a safe sender in Gmail

-- From your inbox, click Contacts (either in the Mail drop-down menu or in your Google navigation menu on the top of the screen).
+- From your inbox, click on your Google navigation menu on the top of the screen and select Contacts.

-- On the Contacts page, click the Add Contact button and enter the address happiness@TINYpulse.com.
+- On the Contacts page, click the Create Contact button and enter the address happiness@TINYpulse.com.

 Add a safe sender in Outlook 2010

 - In Outlook 2010, under Home, click on the Junk drop-down.

 - The pop-up will have three sections.
 Click Safe Domains.